Building a RISC-V simulator in Rust - Part 1

 |

-implements our disassembly function for a
+The string_out_for_alu_reg_op implements our disassembly function for a

-particular named instruction. string_out_for_alu_ops
+particular named instruction. string_out_for_alu_ops takes multiple

-instruction names and applies string_out_for_alu_reg_op
+instruction names and applies string_out_for_alu_reg_op and

-to each of them in turn (string_out_for_alu_imm_op
+string_out_for_alu_imm_op to each of them in turn (string_out_for_alu_imm_op

-is the immediate processing version of string_out_for_alu_reg_op
+is the immediate processing version of string_out_for_alu_reg_op).
+This gives

-us a nice compact implementation of InstructionProcessor
+us a nice compact implementation of InstructionProcessor:

 |